exendahal/maui_wifi_manager/README.md

 ## Feedback & Issues

-If you encounter any issues or have suggestions, please open an issue on the project's GitHub or GitLab repository.
+If you encounter any issues or have suggestions, please open an issue on the project's GitHub repository.

 ---